 The idea behind Federated Signing

 In remote signing solutions, delegated authentication is a common scheme used to authenticate the user and activate a signature operation.
-The idea is that another party, like an IdP, verifies the signatory’s authentication mean (e.g. password, biometric, OTP) and provides an assertion used by the signing service to identify the signatory and activate the signature key for its intended purpose.
+The idea is that another party, like an IdP, verifies the signatory’s authentication methods (e.g. password, biometric, OTP) and provides an assertion used by the signing service to identify the signatory and activate the signature key for its intended purpose.

 Architecture and signature flow

-The IdP authenticates the user, while using the session information to display the relevant text and ask for signature authorization.
+The IdP authenticates the user while using the session information to display the relevant text and ask for signature authorization.
 The user who sees the familiar text approves the signing operation.
-The IdP creates an assertion which contains user information and session information and returns it to the Bank Signing Service using a redirect.
+The IdP creates an assertion that contains user information and session information and returns it to the Bank Signing Service using a redirect.
 The dependencies of the relevant parties for delegated authentication are depicted in Figure 1.

 Figure 1: Delegated Authentication

-The whole signature flow, including the authentication is shown in Figure 2.
+The whole signature flow, including the authentication, is shown in Figure 2.

 Figure 2: Signature Flow

-Federated Signing is an elegant way to solve the challenges of onboarding customers in a frictionless manner, while ensuring non-repudiation and contract fulfillment based on electronic signatures with the desired format and assurance level.
+Federated Signing is an elegant way to solve the challenges of onboarding customers in a frictionless manner while ensuring non-repudiation and contract fulfillment based on electronic signatures with the desired format and assurance level.